microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 Reactivate an accidentally dismissed, completed, or postponed impactedResource object.
 This action updates the status of the resource to active.
 This method is relevant only if the status of the impactedResource object is dismissed, postponed, or completedByUser.
+This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaReactivateDirectoryRecommendation](Invoke-MgBetaReactivateDirectoryRecommendation.md)
 Reactivate a completed, dismissed, or postponed recommendation object.
 This action updates the status of the recommendation to active.
 This method only works when the status of the recommendation is completedByUser, dismissed, or postponed.
+This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaReactivateDirectoryRecommendationImpactedResource](Invoke-MgBetaReactivateDirectoryRecommendationImpactedResource.md)
 Reactivate an accidentally dismissed, completed, or postponed impactedResource object.
 This action updates the status of the resource to active.
 This method is relevant only if the status of the impactedResource object is dismissed, postponed, or completedByUser.
+This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaRetryContactServiceProvisioning](Invoke-MgBetaRetryContactServiceProvisioning.md)
-Invoke action retryServiceProvisioning
+Retry the orgContact service provisioning.
+This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaTagTenantRelationshipManagedTenantTagUnassign](Invoke-MgBetaTagTenantRelationshipManagedTenantTagUnassign.md)
 Un-assigns the tenant tag from the specified managed tenants.
+This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaTenantRelationshipManagedTenantGroupSearch](Invoke-MgBetaTenantRelationshipManagedTenantGroupSearch.md)
 Invoke action tenantSearch

 ### [Invoke-MgBetaTenantRelationshipManagedTenantOffboard](Invoke-MgBetaTenantRelationshipManagedTenantOffboard.md)
-Carries out the appropriate procedures to remove a managed tenant from the multi-tenant management platform.
+Carries out the appropriate procedures to remove a managed tenant from the multitenant management platform.
 No relationships, such as commerce and delegate administrative privileges, will be impacted.
-The only change made by invoking this action is the tenant will be deprovisioned from the multi-tenant management platform.
+The only change made by invoking this action is the tenant will be deprovisioned from the multitenant management platform.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaAdministrativeUnit](New-MgBetaAdministrativeUnit.md)
 Use this API to create a new administrativeUnit.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaAdministrativeUnitExtension](New-MgBetaAdministrativeUnitExtension.md)
 Create new navigation property to extensions for administrativeUnits